saebekassebil/subito/README.md

 you can see the programmatic usage of the library.
 A more extravagant example is found in `examples/scales.html` and a live editor example in `examples/parsing.html`

+Before running the examples you should build the required concatenated files:

+    $ jake examples

 ## Usage

 Right now I haven't made any documentation of the code, besides those notes